qfma/duf1220/README.md

 In order to make sure that we include all DUF1120 domains present in a given gene, we searched the complete genomic DNA for all 12 species using the same nHMMER model.
 In comparison to the number of DUF1120 domains in peptide and cDNA sequences, the genomic search returns a much higher count (Table REF).
 The main reason for this increase is that many of the DUF1120 domains are located in regions with no feature annotation by Ensembl, and are therefore not included in peptide or cDNA sequences (Table REF).
 This is in contrast to those domains that are in exonic regions, which are similar to the peptide and cDNA counts.

 Because we are primarily interested in those DUF1220 domains that are located in NBPF genes, we extracted the CM (Conserved Mammal) promoter region as defined by [O'Bleness et al.](http://g3journal.org/content/2/9/977) upstream of human genes NBPF4, NBPF6 and NBPF7 and aligned them using MAFFT (mafft --globalpair).
 This alignment was again used to build a nucleotide HMM for the CM promoter, which we used to search the genomic region of all DUF1220 containing genes, including 1000bp up- and downstream for significant CM promoter hits (nhmmer, E-value < 1e-10), shown in Table REF, CDS with CM promoter.
 We then subdivided exonic domains in those that are within genes with a CM promoter and those that are not.

-All scripts and data used in the analysis are made available on [Github](https://github.com/qfma/duf1220) under a MIT license.

 ## Method issues, shortcomings etc.